Hazardous Waste Permitting

-- After the close of the comment period, ADEQ collects and considers all comments received.
+- After the close of the comment period, DEQ collects and considers all comments received.

-- ADEQ addresses and responds in writing to all comments in a “responsiveness summary” published with the final permit decision.
+- DEQ addresses and responds in writing to all comments in a “responsiveness summary” published with the final permit decision.

 - The draft permit is amended as needed (based on all comments received), and a final document is completed.